jeremyleonardo/github-repo-deployment-cleaner/README.md

 # Github Repo Deployment Cleaner

-A little script to automate clear deployment data on Github repo.
+A script to clear environment (deployment) data on a Github repo.

 Note: it'll remove ALL of your deployments on a repository.